migliorelli/lemonadejs/docs/plugins/timeline.md

 </script>
 ```

+- See this [React Timeline](https://codesandbox.io/p/devbox/xenodochial-aj-9rdn66) example on codesandbox;
+- See this [Vue Timeline](https://codesandbox.io/p/devbox/vigorous-wozniak-5dl5rk) example on codesandbox;

-### Monthly Type
+### Monthly View Configuration

-The monthly type will be a monthly navigation control and organize the data based on its respective month and year.
+This setting enables a navigation control for monthly views, automatically grouping entries by their respective month and year.

 ```html
 <html>